Attention Deficit Hyperactivity Disorder (ADHD)

 - ask you and your child's teacher (and your child, if they are old enough) to complete some questionnaires that help to confirm the diagnosis

-- undertake other tests as required
+- have other tests as required

 There is no single test to diagnose ADHD.
 The diagnosis is best made after the health professional has collected a range of information and this process may take more than one appointment.